 • 1956: unlisted

-(That was the doubly scandalous year during which the Miss USA winner, Leona Gage, was found to be married and the Miss Universe winner, Gladys Zender of Peru, was found to be underage.
-Leona was stripped of her title, but Gladys was not.)
+Notably, in 1957, two scandals rocked the pageant world: Miss USA winner Leona Gage was found to be married, and Miss Universe winner Gladys Zender (of Peru) was found to be underage.
+(Leona was stripped of her title, but Gladys was not.)

-Source: Sanita Pelkey – Glamour Girls of the Silver Screen
+Sources: Sanita Pelkey – Glamour Girls of the Silver Screen, Miss New York USA – Wikipedia, SSA

 Where did the baby name Narada come from?